 |

 Clubroot is not the newest bar in town; it is a disease of many fall and winter crops.
-Clubroot, or club root, is caused by an imported plant parasite that grows inside of plant cells.
-This parasite used to be classified as a slime mold, but is now in an entirely different category, called Phytomyxea.
+Clubroot, or club root, is caused by an imported plant parasite that grows inside plant cells.
+It used to be classified as a slime mold but is now in an entirely different category called Phytomyxea.
 This pathogen is called Plasmodiophora brassicae, but don’t let the name scare you off from learning about it.
-The brassicae part of the name tells you which plants are susceptible: members of the cabbage family.
-The Plasmodiophora part of the name tells us that these are mouthless, amoeba-like plant parasites.
+The brassicae part of the name tells you which plants are susceptible: the cabbage family.
+The Plasmodiophora part of the name tells us these are mouthless, amoeba-like plant parasites.
 Which plants are affected by clubroot?
-Clubroot occurs in nearly all members of the brassica family.
-This means that your broccoli, Brussels sprouts, cabbages, cauliflower, radishes, and turnips are susceptible.
-In addition, alyssum, mustard, nasturtium, and wallflowers, as brassicas, can also become infested with this parasite.
+Clubroot occurs in nearly all members of the brassica family, including broccoli, Brussels sprouts, cabbages, cauliflower, radishes, and turnips are susceptible.
+Alyssum, mustard, nasturtium, and wallflowers can also become infected.
 Symptoms of clubroot

-At first, there may not be any aboveground symptoms to clue you in to this problem.
+At first, there may not be any aboveground symptoms to clue you into this problem.
 Leaves may begin to wilt or look stunted.
-They may yellow.
-Of course, those symptoms could be any number of issues: water stress, nematodes, thrips, aphids…it’s a long list But, if you were to dig the plant up and look at its roots, well, that would be a different story altogether.
-Roots infested with clubroot parasites are covered with galls (ulcerations).
-They are also distorted and swollen, interfering with the transfer of water and nutrients that keep the plant alive.
-One look at the roots and you will know that something isn’t right.
-Controlling clubroot Once this micro-critter is in your soil, it may never go away completely.
-Soil solarization is the only sure way to get rid of it, and that only works if the solarization is done properly.
-Use these tips to reduce the chance of clubroot occurring in your garden:
+They may turn yellow.
+Of course, those symptoms could be any number of issues: water stress, nematodes, thrips, aphids… It’s a long list.
+But, if you were to dig the plant up and look at its roots, that would be a different story altogether.
+Infected roots are covered with sores (galls).
+These roots are distorted and swollen, interfering with the transfer of water and nutrients that keep the plant alive.
+One look at those roots, and you know something isn’t right, Controlling clubroot Once this micro-critter is in your soil, you may never get rid of it without soil solarization.
+And that is a tricky thing to do properly.
+Use these tips to reduce the chance of clubroot occurring in your garden in the first place:

 All